 MILADC004 Advocate on behalf of members of the military community before the Administrative Appeals Tribunal

-MILADW001 Provide military welfare advocacy services under supervision
+MILADW001 Provide military wellbeing advocacy services under supervision

 MILADW002 Provide military wellbeing advocacy services

 Pension and Welfare officers trained under the TIP system will be able to undertake a process of RPL in order to transition to the Course in Military Advocacy.
 This process initially takes former TIP practitioners to level 2 in their chosen stream.
 Level 3 and 4 compensation advocates must gain a level 2 Statement of Attainment first, as this is a pre-requisite for level 3.
 Level 3 is also a pre-requisite for Level 4.